Section 780: pipes and pipelines

 9. Valuation Support

-Valuation of pipelines is the responsibility of the pipeline valuer in the NSU I & C team.
+Valuation of pipelines is the responsibility of the pipeline valuer in the NVU I & C team.

-All queries relating to pipeline valuation should be directed to the NSU Inbox.
+All queries relating to pipeline valuation should be directed to the NVU Inbox.

 Section 780: Pipes and pipelines - Practice note 1